 Unstructured data, however, does not follow a predefined data model and does not fit into relational databases.
 Think emails, videos, social media posts, and document copy.
-Due to its variability and lack of traditional organizational structure, unstructured data requires special software (and occasionally hardware) to organize, analyze, and understand it.
+Due to its variability and lack of traditional organizational structure, unstructured data requires special human resources software (and occasionally hardware) to organize, analyze, and understand it.
 As a result of these complications, it’s been largely ignored by businesses.

 Gartner researchers estimate that less than 20% of all enterprise data is structured.
 Can you imagine making crucial business decisions based on 1/5 of relevant information?
 If that thought gives you heart palpitations – it should.
 The sheer volume of unstructured data makes it a crucial player in long-term organizational strategy.

 Unstructured data also provides rich, detailed, qualitative insight into what’s truly happening within your organization.
 Consider traditional employee satisfaction surveys.
 On a scale of 1-5, how happy are you with your employee benefits?
 These surveys don’t provide answers – they provide numbers.
 Which would you prefer: knowing that 67% of your employees are at least somewhat unhappy with their benefits program, or knowing that 35% of your people have a hard time meeting their deductibles and another 55% desperately want more PTO?